Sunday, April 30, 2017

 No quarterback has won more games, or thrown for more yards in a season or in a career, or has thrown more touchdown passes in a season or in a career.
-He went to 4 Super Bowls, and along with Norm Van Brocklin (1951 Los Angeles Rams and 1960 Philadelphia Eagles), is 1 of only 2 quarterbacks to lead 2 different teams to an NFL Championship: The 2006 Indianapolis Colts (and he was named the Super Bowl XLI MVP) and the 2015 Denver Broncos.
+He went to 4 Super Bowls, and is 1 of only 2 quarterbacks to lead 2 different teams to an NFL Championship: The 2006 Indianapolis Colts (and he was named the Super Bowl XLI MVP) and the 2015 Denver Broncos.
 (The other is Norm Van Brocklin of the 1951 Los Angeles Rams and the 1960 Philadelphia Eagles.)

 His Number 18 has been retired by the Colts.
+He was only in his 2nd season when The Sporting News named their 100 Greatest Football Players in 1999, but was named to the NFL's 2000s All-Decade Team.
 Barring an epic calamity, he will be elected to the Pro Football Hall of Fame in 2021.
-He was named to the NFL Network's 100 Greatest Players in 2010.
+He was ranked 8th on the NFL Network's 100 Greatest Players in 2010.

 And yet, he still doesn't make the top 2.
 Maybe if Brady hadn't been a part of so much cheating...